 Meet the Orchestra by Ann Hayes is a good resource for teaching about musical instruments.
 The book goes through many instruments found in an orchestra with a sizable description for each.
-Animals are used for the musicians and my son thought that was funny and actually learned a bit about them as well.
-It was really too long for us to sit and read cover to cover but it’s easy to break up and read one or two instruments at a time if it’s too much for your child in one sitting.
-Also there is some figurative language that young kids will not get at all.
+The musicians are animals, which my son thought was funny.
+However, he actually learned a bit about them as well.
+Too long for us to sit and read cover to cover, it is easy to break up into sections.
+You can read one or two instruments at a time if it’s too much for your child in one sitting.
+Also, there is some figurative language that young kids will not get at all.
 Helpful for teaching but I don’t expect it to become a favorite to snuggle up with.

-Music over Manhattan by Mark Karlins was longer than I expected but when I read it to my very overtired, no nap today 2 year old he happily listened and pointed out the instruments, and sky scrappers.
-The story is about a little boy who is overshadowed by his high achieving and nauseating cousin.
-A musician uncle plants the love of music in him and he strives to become as good as his uncle who floats in the air when he plays.
-Something I loved about this book was that the little boy works very hard, he practices all the time and slowly gets better.
-He had talent to start with but still had to work hard to achieve his goal.
+Music over Manhattan by Mark Karlins was longer than I expected but when I read it to my very overtired, no nap today 2-year-old he happily listened and pointed out the instruments, and sky scrappers.
+The story is about a little boy who is overshadowed by his high-achieving and nauseating cousin.
+A musician uncle plants the love of music in him.
+And he strives to become as good as his uncle who floats in the air when he plays.
+Something I loved about this book was that the little boy works very hard.
+He practices all the time and slowly gets better.
+He had the talent to start with but still had to work hard to achieve his goal.
 A great lesson for all children.

 Zin!
 Zin!
 Zin!
 A Violin by Lloyd Moss is a big hit at our house and if you have a child into music or musical instruments this is a great book.
-You count the instruments as they come on stage for a performance and not only is this a great counting book, but it introduced musical instruments in it’s rhyming text and super fun pictures.
-I am biased though my little man is really really into instruments and loves this book.
+You count the instruments as they come on stage for a performance.
+Not only is this a great counting book, but it introduced musical instruments in its rhyming text and super fun pictures.
+My little man is really really into instruments and loves this book.
 The day we bought it I had to sit in the back with him on the way home from the bookstore because he couldn’t wait to read it.

 Before John Was a Jazz Giant: A Song of John Coltrane by Carol Boston Weatherford is a fascinating book for my son who discovered “Johnny Coltrane” on YouTube while asking me about saxophones a year ago.
 What I like about this book is that it allows young children to relate to someone so inaccessible, and untouchable like John Coltrane.
-My son immediately grabbed onto the idea that is explained in the book that all the sounds and music Coltrane heard as a child turned into music he played later on.
+My son grabbed onto the idea explained in the book.
+That all the sounds and music Coltrane heard as a child turned into the music he played later on.
 Later that day we got into a deep and very long winded “Is that music Mama?” conversation and I wasn’t always sure what to say.
-I wasn’t expecting to get stumped by his questions so soon.
+I didn’t expect to get stumped by his questions so soon.
 Either way when a book sparks questions like that it’s a keeper!